Record Retention Policy

 - Filing cabinets or other types of stationary storage must not damage the Physical Records during storage.

-- Boxes, containers or other packaging must be packed so as to withstand the handling and pressure exerted by the contents during storage or transfer between locations.
+- Boxes, containers, or other packaging must be packed to withstand the handling and pressure exerted by the contents during storage or transfer between locations.

 - Physical Records must be stored in a location that: